A simple voting exercise to identify a group’s collective priorities.

 Applied in government research

-No PRA implications: feature dot voting falls under “direct observation”, which is explicitly exempt from the PRA, 5 CFR 1320(h)3.
+No PRA implications: dot voting falls under “direct observation”, which is explicitly exempt from the PRA, 5 CFR 1320(h)3.
 See the methods for Recruiting and Privacy for more tips on taking input from the public.